 back-arrow-image Search Health Packages, Tests & More

-PSA-Total Prostate Specific Antigen Serum
+PSA-Total Prostate Specific Antigen Serum Test

-67+ booked in last 3 days
+61+ booked in last 3 days

 PSA Test Overview

+Prostate-specific antigen (PSA) is a glycoprotein produced by prostate gland, urethra, urethral gland.
 Total Prostate Specific Antigen (TPSA) Serum is a test used to measure the level of prostate-specific antigen in the blood.
-It is used to detect prostate cancer.
-It is also used to monitor the progression of the disease.
+It is found in very low concentrations in blood.
+Levels increase in benign prostatic hypertrophy, prostatitis, or prostate cancer.
 TPSA is a valuable tool for the early diagnosis and prevention of prostate cancer in men.
 This is because it can indicate if any changes in the prostate may need further testing or treatment.
+It is also used to monitor the progression of the disease.

 Read More

-PSA-Total Prostate Specific Antigen Serum Price
+PSA-Total Prostate Specific Antigen Serum Test Price

-Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the PSA-Total Prostate Specific Antigen Serum with a clear pricing structure.
+PSA-Total Prostate Specific Antigen Serum Test Price Metropolis Healthcare is a leading diagnostics centre and pathology lab in India equipped with the latest state-of-the-art technologies that provides the PSA-Total Prostate Specific Antigen Serum Test with a clear pricing structure.
+The PSA-Total Prostate Specific Antigen Serum Test Price in Mumbai is 975.
+We are committed to deliver accurate and quality results from the best labs in India with complete transparency regarding test cost and turnaround time.
+No matter where you are, we strive to offer patients high-quality service that is affordable and accessible.

 Frequently Asked Questions